protocol-commits/battlechurch/dev_notes.md

 - (33) 2024-11-05 Divine Shot now retains the player’s facing direction but auto-assisted itself toward the nearest enemy in that cone, leveraging a temporary homing window for smoother targeting (`game.js`).
 - (34) 2024-11-05 Divine Shot projectiles gain a priority flag so they dominate every other enemy shot (with the collision loop adjusting by priority), yet the system is ready for future boss projectiles to raise their own priority and beat the Divine Shot when needed (`game.js`, `projectile_config.js`).
 - (35) 2024-11-05 The glowing charge circle now disappears as soon as Divine Shot hits full charge instead of persisting until release, matching the request to stop the buildup effect once it’s ready (`renderer.js`).
+- (36) 2024-11-05 Simplified the melee button so A now only powers the Rush or Divine Shot flows—no standalone tap attack—while clearing the charge visual any time the button goes up before the charge completes (`game.js`).

 ### Updating Protocol
 1. Before touching a major subsystem, log the goal(s) and target files so future sessions understand why the change happened.